 Location- Mount Calvary Lutheran Church, 301 County Rd.
 19, Excelsior, Mn 55331

-The next meeting is scheduled for Saturday, April 5 from 9:00-3:00 pm.
+The next scheduled meetings are Saturday, April 26 and May 31 from 9:00-3:00 pm.
 Attendees can drop in and sew and chat throughout the day.
 Attendees need to provide their own lunch if they stay all day.
 Some people often walk across the parking lot to Kowalski's to pick something up.

 IMPORTANT - Attendees must RSVP to Eva V. by the Wednesday prior to the meeting if they plan to attend.
 The meeting will be canceled if there aren't 6 confirmed attendees.
 Some people handsew and some bring machines, your choice.
 There is a convenient side door to the room where we sew on the north side of the church on William Street.
 This group generally meets one Saturday a month.
 Email Eva V. to be put on the email list to receive emails about future dates.
 Eva's email address can be found in the newsletter.